-Do you want to make films, games and virtual reality?
+Do you want to make games and virtual reality?
 Design technology that changes the world?
 Follow your passion and become an entrepreneur?
 Our innovative media information curriculum builds skills needed for success in the digital world.

 Within the B.A. in Media and Information you can focus on: